How to Train Your Dragon (2010 film): Other Media and Live Performances

 How to Train Your Dragon Arena Spectacular is an arena show adaptation of the first film featuring 24 animatronic dragons, acrobats and projections.
 It premiered on March 2, 2012, in Melbourne, Australia.

-A live-action reboot was announced to be in development.
-It will be produced by Marc Platt Productions and distributed by Universal Pictures, with DeBlois set to return to write and direct.
-It is scheduled for release on March 14, 2025.
+A live-action remake of the film was announced to be in development in February 2023.
+It was produced by Marc Platt Productions and distributed by Universal Pictures, with DeBlois returning to write and direct.
+It was originally scheduled for release on March 14, 2025, but was delayed to June 13 of that year due to the 2023 SAG-AFTRA strike.
+Mason Thames and Nico Parker were cast as Hiccup and Astrid, respectively, with Butler reprising his role as Stoick.